AmosChenZixuan/Azurtelier.com/README.md

 ## Addtional Features by Me

+- Internationalization
-- Internationalization.
-Support English and Chinese.
+  - Supports English and Chinese.
 - Customized Font
+- Smart Nav Bar
+  - Hides itself and reappears by scrolling
+- Parallax Scrolling Tags
+- Spotify Status
-- Spotify API displaying currently playing songs
+  - Displays currently playing song
+  - If no song is playing, displays the last played song
+- Image Viewer
+  - Supports dragging and zooming
-- Image Gallery and Previewer (Work in Progress)
+- Photo Gallery (Work in Progress)
+  - Responsive and compact grid of images
+  - Supports sharing and external links
+- Resume (To-Do)
+  - Timeline with cool scrolling animations

 ## Original Features From the Template